r4victor/tenthousandmeters/content/blog/python_bts_07.md

 Achieving the same result with `__getattribute__()` would require us to explicitly call the generic function first: `object.__getattribute__(self, attr)`.
 Is this inconvenient enough to introduce another special method?
 Perhaps.
 The real reason, tough, why both `__getattribute__()` and `__getattr__()` exist is historical.
 The `__getattribute__()`  special method was [indroduced in Python 2.2](https://docs.python.org/3/whatsnew/2.2.html#attribute-access) when `__getattr__()` had already existed.
 Here's how Guido van Rossum [explained](https://www.python.org/download/releases/2.2/descrintro/) the need for the new feature:

 > The `__getattr__()` method is not really the implementation for the get-attribute operation; it is a hook that only gets invoked when an attribute cannot be found by normal means.
 This has often been cited as a shortcoming - some class designs have a legitimate need for a get-attribute method that gets called for *all* attribute references, and this problem is solved now by making `__getattribute__()` available.

+In the beginning of this post we asked: What happens when we get or set an attribute of a Python object?
+I think we gave a detailed answer to this question.
+The answer, hovewer, doesn't cover some of the important aspects of Python attributes.
+Let's discuss them as well.

+## Listing attributes of an object

+We can see what attributes an object has by calling the built-in [`dir()`](https://docs.python.org/3/library/functions.html#dir) function on the object.
+Have you ever wondered how this function finds the attributes?
+It's implemented by calling the `__dir__()` special method of the object's type.
+Types rarely define their own `__dir__()`, yet all the types have it.
+This is because the `object` type defines `__dir__()`, and all other types inherit from `object`.
+The implementation provided by `object` lists all the attributes stored in the object's dictionary, in the type's dictionary and in the dictionaries of type's parents.
+So, `dir()` effectively returns all the attributes of an ordinary object.
+However, when we call `dir()` on a type, we don't get all its attributes.
+This is because `type` provides its own implementation of `__dir__()`.
+This implementation returns attributes stored in the type's dictionary and in the dictionaries of type's parents.
+It, however, ignores attributes stored in the metatype's dictionary and in the dictionaries of metatype's parents.
+The documentation [explains](https://docs.python.org/3/library/functions.html#dir) why this is the case:

+> Because `dir()` is supplied primarily as a convenience for use at an interactive prompt, it tries to supply an interesting set of names more than it tries to supply a rigorously or consistently defined set of names, and its detailed behavior may change across releases.
+For example, metaclass attributes are not in the result list when the argument is a class.

+## Where attributes of types come from

+We define a

+## \__slots__

 --